labring/sealos/docs/5.0/docs/user-guide/devbox/faq.md

 Cursor Since the plugin version synchronization with VSCode is slow, outdated versions may cause connection problems.

 Solution: Manually install the Devbox plugin.
+Install Remote-SSH in the Cursor extension market.
+Note that the current version should be v0.113.x.
+(Note that this version must be installed in Cursor.
+If you download Remote-SSH from the webpage and then import it into Cursor, there is a high probability that the versions do not correspond and lead to incompatibility.)

 1. Download the vsix file of the [Devbox](https://marketplace.visualstudio.com/items?itemName=labring.devbox-aio) plugin from the VSCode plugin market.